From Luke's diary

 Serena seemed just as frustrated as we were about the situation, and explained to us about how the local propaganda kept telling everyone how dangerous we were, and how important it was to be cautious towards a thread as the New Sixam country could be for them.

 Also, we agreed on a plan of action.
 As simple as it can seem, it was evident to us all that the reason why human feared us so much was a complete ignorance about us sixamians.
-So, we decided to fight ignorance with knowledge, and I handed my books to Serena so that she could try to publish them also among the humans.
+So, we decided to fight ignorance with knowledge, and I handed my books to Serena so that she could try to publish them also among humans.

 So many things could have gone wrong, but we were lucky instead.
 There were more humans interested in learning about us than their government wished for, and in a few years both my books were widely read also all around the Sim Nation.